2/12/2019

 Operator

 Sure.
-Next question comes from Wynette Teyu Okasanya with Jefferies.
+Next question comes from the line of Teyu Okusanya with Jefferies.

 speaker

-Hi, yes.
-Good morning, everyone.
+All right, yes, good morning, everyone.
 Congrats on the quarter and the outlook.
 Things definitely looking up.
 A couple of things.
-The guidance.
-I'm just trying to understand kind of what's in and what's out, given the large amount of transactions that are being contemplated at this point.
-It sounds like the CNL transaction is in the numbers and all the acquisitions announced pre-CNL, but I'm trying to understand the $725 million of gear in the first line that Sean talked about are those in the numbers, and it also seems like the DISPO guidance went up from $800 to about $1.4 billion.
+The guidance, I'm just trying to understand kind of what's in and what's out, given the large amount of transactions that are being contemplated at this point.
+It sounds like the CNL transaction is in the numbers and all the acquisitions announced pre-CNL.
+What I'm trying to understand, this $725 million of deals in the first line that Sean talked about, are those in the numbers?
+And it also seems like the dispo guidance went up from $800 to about $1.4 billion.
 Is that increase also in the guidance?

 speaker